I like being with older people and children

-In China young people have no motivation to do unpaid work.
+In China, young people have no motivation to do unpaid work.
 But here, wherever I go, I am still always the youngest volunteer.
-Seeing a young man from China volunteering is new to many but I think that can be changed.
+Seeing a young man from China volunteering is new to many, but I think it can become more of a norm.

 My friends envy me for the role I have, and there would be many who would like the opportunity to volunteer like this.
 So hopefully I’ll see someone younger than me at the next volunteering event.